-Requisition papers have been prepared for the extradition of A. Feinburg, wanted in this city to answer a charge of robbery, it being charged that he stole \$2,009 worth of diamonds from his employer, S. Salmensen, a pawnbroker.
+Requisition papers have been pared for the extradition of A. Feinburg, wanted to this city to answer a charge of robbery, it being charged that he stole \$2,000 worth of diamonds from his employer, S. Salmensen, a pawnbroker.

 OLD MAGAZINES.